tkucourseapplication/TKUCourseApplication/README.md

 2. The use of any improper use.

-3.The breakdown of the above statements since many developers retain the final interpretation.
+3. The breakdown of the above statements since many developers retain the final interpretation.

 ![image](http://i.imgur.com/iXwweYR.png)

 # [Executable File Download](https://sourceforge.net/projects/tkucourseapplication/files/latest/download)

+Before excute the file, you need to install the Microsoft .NET Framework 3.5.([click here](https://www.microsoft.com/en-us/download/details.aspx?id=21) to download)

 # The Application Using Method